Home » Cricket » Top 12 Young Emerging Batsmen (Young Cricketers), Who are the Future of the Indian Cricket Team?

 (Credit: Getty Images)

-He has been touted as the best youngster in cricket since the 2019 IPL, with 50 runs in 49 balls at 17.
+He has been touted as the best youngster in cricket since the 2019 IPL.
+With 50 runs in 49 balls at 17.
 Now, Riyan Parag is delivering consistently.
 Last year marked his entry into India’s T20I and ODI teams.

 The 23-year-old right-hander silenced critics in IPL 2025, smashing 393 runs at a 166+ strike rate.
 His clutch 95 against the Kolkata Knight Riders was pure class with temperament.
+His performances often trend on social media and garner millions of likes.

-During last year’s Ranji Trophy season, he performed exceptionally well, scoring 378 runs.
+During last year’s Ranji Trophy season, he performed incredibly well, scoring 378 runs.
 This year, he impressively sustained his strike rate, amassing 51 runs off just 67 balls in a thrilling match against Saurashtra.

 Still, he’s raw at the international level.
 His inconsistent performance and struggles with hard length need more work.

 But why is he our No. 4?
-Because of his techniques and adaptability.
+Because of his techniques and versatility.
 He’s a solid middle-to-top-order batsman and shows leadership potential.
 Consistent hard work should earn him regular playing time with the senior team.

 MetricsResults